 Microfinance is a relatively new industry in Zimbabwe.
 It began to show face in the early 1990s but started to grow exponentially in the early 2000s with the advent of factors that led to the rapid informalisation of our economy.
-With unemployment officially acknowledged at levels exceeding 80%, the informal sector has taken root in Zimbabwe.
+With unemployment officially acknowledged at levels exceeding 80%, the informal sector has taken root in Zimbabwe as the largest employer.
 Regrettably informal operators are unable to access funding from traditional capital providers because they lack collateral and they find the modus operandi of traditional banks too demanding and intimidating.
 Recent studies indicate that demand for microfinance is too large and growing rapidly in tandem with the growth of informal operator countrywide.
 It must noted henceforth that this is the sector that has become the main source of survival for the majority of the population and therefore largely responsible for absence of the usual strife that characterizes other nations and yet to date there has been no direct fiscal allocation to this key sector.
-It is appreciated that there is currently in parliament a microfinance bill awaiting discussion but otherwise the sector has not had its much deserved recognition and as a result, the sector has been supervised and regulated by several fragmented pieces of legislation.

 Joanna Ledgerwood, in her hand book for micro finance, states that “microfinance has evolved as an economic development approach intended to benefit low income women and men”.
 The term microfinance might also refer to the provision of financial services to low income clients, including the self employed.
 Such financial services generally include savings and credit; however some micro finance organizations also provided insurance and payment services.
 In addition to financial services many MFIs also provide social intermediation services such as group formation, development of self confidence and training in (basic) financial literacy and management capabilities among members of a group.
 Thus the definition of microfinance includes both financial and social intermediation.
 MF therefore is simply not banking but a development tool.